Read more...

 Email: catrin.evans@nottingham.ac.uk

-View Catrin’s full profile.
+View Georgia's full profile.

-Dr Alison Edgley - Associate Professor of Social Sciences in Health and Director for the MA Research Methods (Health Pathway) programmer
+Dr Alison Edgley - Associate Professor of Social Sciences in Health

 Alison is Associate Professor and health sociologist (in the School of Health Science since 2002).
 My expertise lies in conducting epistemologically rigorous and theoretically informed qualitative research.
 I have brought my sociological perspective and skills to topics of motherhood and fatherhood in relation to gender, embodiment, mental health recovery and parental experiences of self-care in children with lymphedema.
 I am supervising PhD students who are working in the areas of courage in midwifery; maternal experiences of gender disappointment; as well as mental health and peer support.